nikoskaragiannakis/d-jupyter-kernel/README.md

 ## Introductions
 Say hello to the first Jupyter kernel wrapper for D language!

-Currently, you can:
- * import modules,
- * define functions, and
- * try out commands

-**in different cells**, without the need of a `main` function.
+Currently, you need to run the whole code in the same cell in order for it to be executed successfully.

-The implementation is far from efficient, but it is a start.
+This implementation is far from efficient, but it is a start.

+At the moment I am trying to integrate [drepl](https://github.com/dlang-community/drepl) with the help of [autowrap](https://github.com/kaleidicassociates/autowrap).
 I will try to update it on my spare time, so don't expect things happening very fast here.

 Feel free to give feedback and/or help improve it.